trex-paxos/trex/README.md

 mkdir -p /private/tmp/2572
 ```

-Note that those won't automatically be cleaned up so that you can experiment with crashes.
+Note the folder will not be automatically cleaned up so that you can experiment with killing
+and restarting severs.

-Then run three versions of `com.github.trex_paxos.javademo.StackClusterNode` assigning them node
+Then run three versions of `com.github.trex_paxos.javademo.StackClusterNode` passing the following arguments:

-numbers `2552`, `2562` and `2572`.
-In IntelliJ simply run the main method then add the following
-args `server3.conf xxxx` replacing the xxxx with the node numbers.
+ * `server3.conf 2552`
+ * `server3.conf 2562`
+ * `server3.conf 2572`

 Once the cluster is up run the client main method with: